habibbhutto/speech-analytics-service/README.md

 * docker latest with `docker compose` plugin configured

 ## Features
-* Provides an endpoint to retrieve basic statistics of political speeches
+* Provides an endpoint `GET /api/evaluation` to retrieve basic statistics of political speeches, it requires one or more Url(s) to remote CSV data in the `url` query parameter.
+* Downloads and stores the remote data in an SQL database for improved efficiency.
-* Provides swagger docs of the endpoint
+* Provides swagger docs of the endpoint.

 ## Future improvements
+* adding retry mechanism to download of remote CSV data
 * Terraform or some sort of automation to provision infra
 * K8s deployement template
 * Application monitoring